tommyod/Efficient-Apriori/README.md

 itemsets, rules = apriori(transactions, min_support=0.5, min_confidence=1)
 print(rules)  # [{eggs} -> {bacon}, {soup} -> {bacon}]
 ```
-If your data is in a pandas DataFrame, you must convert it to a list of tuples.
+If your data is in a pandas DataFrame, you must [convert it to a list of tuples](https://github.com/tommyod/Efficient-Apriori/issues/12).
-See [this issue](https://github.com/tommyod/Efficient-Apriori/issues/12) for more information.
 **More examples are included below.**

 ## Installation